ADAIR COUNTY HIGH SCHOOL

 A key part of a student’s experience in marketing courses at Mesquite ISD is applying their classroom knowledge to an actual business environment.
 McMillon encourages her students to offer to help with their workplace’s social media strategy, especially if it is a small business.

 Her students have been able to conduct marketing research, aid in the development of a mobile application, create a social media marketing strategy to help boost a lunch program and much more.

 “We have seen students get additional responsibilities at their jobs because they have been able to apply what we are talking about in the classroom to their work,” McMillon shared.
 “By doing this, they are able to prove to their supervisor that they can move up from an entry-level position.
 For us, that’s the dream scenario.”

 iCEV lends a helping hand to districts across the state looking to increase career readiness for their students with certifications and curriculum that equips the next generation with skills that can easily apply to modern industry expectations.

 “This is the best curriculum and assessment package I have experienced in my 20+ years of teaching,” Hancock said.
 “The iCEV courses are rigorous, yet the students stay interested because the information in the modules is up to date and they know it will help them in the future.”

-Adair County High School is leading by example with their implementation and promotion of industry certifications to prepare Adair County students for college and careers
+Adair County High School is leading by example with its implementation and promotion of industry certifications to prepare Adair County students for college and careers.